There's a misconception that financially responsible people should avoid credit cards. When used correctly, a credit card can be a wonderful thing.

 1. It builds your credit history

-If you ever plan to apply for a mortgage or car loan one day, you're going to want to build a healthy credit history.
+You will need a good credit score to buy a house or get a car loan.
 Unfortunately, you won't get a credit score unless you borrow money, but many lenders won't lend you any money without a credit score.

 To give you a mortgage, banks will want to see at least five years of established credit history, and you are far more likely to be accepted once you hit the 10-year mark.
 This means that you probably need to get a credit card now to be able to build your credit score high enough to qualify for a mortgage in your 30s.